European Alps Snow Sports Tour!

 - Walk around Aosta and check out the local sites from Roman times

 - Pila our local resort and historically our favorite.
 Some choose to ski / ride Pila for most of the week on our last trip.
-Pat & Jen got engaged in Pila on our last trip!
-We are not going into detail on this resort, only to say it's a beautiful place with views of the imposing mountains of the Matterhorn, Monte Rosa and Mont Blanc, Pila is a quite hidden gem.
+Not going into detail on this resort, only to say it's a beautiful place with views of the imposing mountains of the Matterhorn, Monte Rosa and Mont Blanc, Pila is a quite hidden gem.
 It has relatively few queues and some great terrain which makes for good skiing and snowboarding.

 - Ski / ride from La Thuile, Italy to La Rosiere, France!

 - Lunch in France and a visit to the local market (purchased a nice silver and pearl pendant there - Donal).
 Ski / ride back to La Thuile.
 They now have a nice lift in place of the miles long pama!